Website Design Skip to main content

 • MAIN CONTENT: Between the navigation bar and footer is your canvas to create whatever content and functionality you need.

-• AREA FOOTER: The area footer includes contact information (left column), supplementary links or information (middle column), and social media links (right column).
+• AREA FOOTER: The area footer includes contact information (left), supplementary links or information (middle), and social media links (right).

 BYU Websites